botilka/botilka/documentation/cqrs.md

 ## Command

-You need to create the command, its corresponding handler, the event and its event applier into the domain model.
+You need to create :
+* the command and its corresponding handler
+* the event and its event applier into the domain model

-The handler retrieve the domain model & call a method on it.
-The domain model method create the domain event, apply it to itself and then return the event.
+The command handler retrieves the domain model & calls a method on it.
+The domain model method creates the domain event, applies it to itself and then returns the event.

-The event is
+### Example

-Create a command:
+1. Create a command:
 ```php
 use Botilka\Application\Command\Command;